Young0222/Young0222.github.io/_pages/about.md

 What’s New
 ======
 * [Dec.
-2024] One paper “Learning Multiple User Distributions for Recommendation via Guided Conditional Diffusion” has been accepted to The Thirty-Ninth AAAI Conference on Artificial Intelligence (AAAI’2025)!
+2024] One paper “Learning Multiple User Distributions for Recommendation via Guided Conditional Diffusion” has been accepted to the Thirty-Ninth AAAI Conference on Artificial Intelligence (AAAI’2025)!
 * [Dec.
 2024] One paper “Pone-GNN: Integrating Positive and Negative Feedback in Graph Neural Networks for Recommender Systems” has been accepted to ACM Transactions on Recommender Systems (ToRS)!
 * [Jul.
 2024] One paper “Efficient Unsupervised Graph Embedding with Attributed Graph Reduction and Dual-level Loss” has been accepted to Transactions on Knowledge and Data Engineering (TKDE)!
 * [Apr.
 2024] One paper “Graph Contrastive Learning with Reinforcement Augmentation” has been accepted to the 33rd International Joint Conference on Artificial Intelligence (IJCAI'24)!